fcaspe/fcaspe.github.io/_pages/besselstrick.md

  - Select the folder where you uncompressed the **pretrained models**.
  - **Done!** The models can now be selected from the GUI's list.

+## Contact

+Your feedback is very valuable!
+If you and have any comments, feedback or ideas about this project <a href="http://www.eecs.qmul.ac.uk/people/profiles/caspefrancosantiago.html">Contact Me</a>.

 ## About